rust-embedded/book/src/start/hardware.md

 change.

-In `examples/hello.rs`, make sure the `debug::exit()` call is commented out or removed, it is used only for running in QEMU.
+In `examples/hello.rs`, make sure the `debug::exit()` call is commented out or removed.
+It is used only for running in QEMU.

 ```rust,ignore
 #[entry]